 - Engaged in deceptive business practices that concealed Snapchat’s addictive features.

-Hundreds of Americans are currently involved in lawsuits against social media companies, including Snapchat, for causing social media addiction and harm through the design of their platforms.
-Additional lawsuits against Snapchat include actions brought by school districts and state attorneys general.
-More than 200 U.S. school districts have filed consolidated lawsuits against major social media companies, including Snap Inc., alleging that Snapchat’s addictive, engagement-driven features have contributed to a youth mental health crisis and imposed significant burdens on public education systems.
+Hundreds of Americans are currently involved in lawsuits against social media companies, including Snap Inc., for their role in causing social media addiction and other harms through the design of their platforms.
+Additional lawsuits against Snap Inc. include actions brought by school districts and state attorneys general. this includes more than 200 U.S. school districts that have filed consolidated lawsuits against major social media companies, including lawsuits alleging that Snapchat’s addictive, engagement-driven features have contributed to a youth mental health crisis and imposed significant burdens on public education systems.

-Snap Inc. has also been sued by the state of Utah, which alleges that Snapchat’s design features are addictive to children, harm their mental health and well-being, and facilitate additional risks such as exposure to illegal drug sales and exploitation.
-The Utah complaint asserts that Snapchat was intentionally structured to “hook” young users and that Snap misrepresented the safety of its platform in violation of state consumer protection and privacy laws.
+Snap Inc. has also been sued by the state of Utah, which alleges that Snapchat’s design features are addictive to children, harm their mental health and wellbeing, and facilitate additional risks, such as exposure to illegal drug sales and exploitation.
+The Utah complaint asserts that Snapchat was intentionally structured to “hook” young users and that Snap Inc. misrepresented the safety of its platform in violation of state consumer protection and privacy laws.

-We are representing clients in individual claims against Snapchat for violating associated federal and state laws.
+We are representing clients in individual claims against Snap Inc. for violating associated federal and state laws.